06.12.24

 What happened?

 Looking ahead, we continue to anticipate a modest slowdown in U.S. and global growth this year.
-Loosening labor markets and softer wage inflation will eventually translate into further decelerations in price inflation.
-The path is likely to remain uneven, and we still expect core inflation to remain well above the Fed’s 2% target into 2025.
+Loosening labor markets and softer wage inflation should eventually translate into further deceleration in price inflation.
+The path will likely remain uneven, and we still expect core inflation to hold well above the Fed’s 2% target into 2025.

 What does this mean for investors?